StjerneIdioten/I3D-Blender-Addon/README.md

-# i3D-Giants Addon for Blender 2.8.x
+# Blender 2.8.
+Addon for i3D-Giants Game Engine

 ## Table of Contents